mykhailo-ivankiv/star-wars/README.md

 ## Data

-You can use the Star wars api endpoint https://swapi.dev/.
+You should use the Star wars api endpoint https://swapi.dev/.
 You can use a library of your own choice to fetch the data.
 There's a mock client available in this repo that gives you the option to try out a few endpoints.

 If you have any question feel free to contact us.